bew-hari/human-practice-test/README.md

 ### Endnote

-This web app is a small coding exercise as the first step in the Human Practice interview process.
+This web app is a small coding exercise for the Human Practice interview process.